 - have never previously studied at an educational institution in the Netherlands.

 Eligible applicants can make a request to be selected and apply for the Holland Scholarship at the Amsterdam University of the Arts between 1 January 2019 and 30 April 2019.

 Only the most talented students according to the AHK are eligible for selection.
 The selection of the candidates is based on ranking.
 A scholarship can only be granted when a candidate on the final ranking list is admitted to the study programme.

 The applicants will be assessed initially by the admissions committee of the faculty.
 The applicants will be ranked on the basis of the quality of their motivation letter and artistic talent by the director of the faculty.

 Terms of the Holland Scholarship at the AHK

 The following terms apply:

-- All applications must be received by 1 May 2018 (the registration has closed);
+- All applications must be received by 1 May 2019;

 - The AHK is entitled to refuse registrations from candidates who do not meet the required criteria;